CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/subscribers.md

 # Magento subscribers list

-Subscribers list provides targets that are subscribers.
-Magento has an internal list of subscribers that is also synchronized with Copernica.
-It has two benefits.
-Any way that Magento provides for subscribing for newsletter will be honored by Copernica also.
-And, changes made by any extension using core Magento newsletter module will be honored.
+The *Subscribers* list provides targets that are subscribers.
+Magento keeps an internal list of subscribers that is synchronized with Copernica.
+It is a two way communication.
+Any way that Magento provides for subscribing for newsletter will be honored by Copernica and the other way around.

 ## Personalization variables